caish-cloud/react-cookies-consent/README.md

 Write about these things:

 - All the props, descriptions, default values for all components
-- The ref and actions you can perform on the alert root component
+- The ref and actions you can perform on the modal root component
 - Alert button click animation is disabled on text variant
 - Modal body is required
 - Check which components can accept Chakra UI attributes and note that